 Under the Proposed Action, TVA would construct the POI within the existing TVA West Point Substation.
-The proposed Project substation would be located approximately 3 miles east of the West Point Substation.
-MS Solar 7 would construct a gen-tie from the Project substation to a "dead end" pole in the parcel within the Project Site immediately east the West Point Substation.
-TVA would construct a 0.4-mile-long transmission line from the "dead end" pole to the POI within the West Point Substation.
-The Project substation could be located on one of the parcels adjacent to the West Point Substation within the Project Area, as shown on Figure 2-3.
-Depending on the location, a gen-tie would connect the Project substation to the "dead end" pole where it would connect with the TVA transmission line or TVA would construct a transmission line connecting the Project substation with the West Point Substation.
+The proposed Project substation could be located approximately 3 miles east of the West Point Substation, adjacent to the arrays, in which case MS Solar 7 would construct an approximately 3- to 4.1-mile-long transmission line from the Project substation to a "dead end" pole in the parcel within the Project Site immediately east the West Point Substation.
+TVA would then construct an approximately 0.4-mile-long transmission line from the "dead end" pole to the POI within the West Point Substation.
+The Project substation could alternatively be located on one of the parcels adjacent to the West Point Substation within the Project Area, as shown on Figure 2-3, in which case MS Solar 7 would construct an approximately 3- to 4.1-mile-long collection line from the arrays to the Project substation.
+TVA would then construct an approximately 0.4-mile-long transmission line from the Project substation to the POI within the West Point Substation.